Double-faced white dwarfs and the magnetic inhibition of convection: Critical magnetic field

 Inspection of Fig. \ref{fig:EnvHeH} reveals another possibility.
-Although the relatively high effective temperatures of the observed double-faced white dwarfs are usually associated with helium convection, all the magnetic white dwarfs in \citet{Moss2025} have atypically high masses $M>0.6\,\msun$, such that hydrogen convection may also be relevant.
-As seen in Fig. \ref{fig:EnvHeH}, inhibition of the nascent hydrogen convection zone (dot--dashed lines) at such $T_{\rm eff}$ requires $B_{\rm crit}\sim 10^5-10^6$ G. Specifically, for 3 out of the 4 stars in the sample, this $B_{\rm crit}$ is smaller than the observed $B$ by less than an order of magnitude, which may explain the double-faced nature of these white dwarfs.
-In other words, it is possible that for large portions of the stellar surface $B\lesssim B_{\rm crit}$, or that the magnetic field's orientation favours convection.
+Although the relatively high effective temperatures of the observed double-faced white dwarfs are usually associated with helium convection, all the magnetic white dwarfs in \citet{Moss2025} have atypically high masses $M>0.6\,\msun$, such that hydrogen convection may also be relevant, because $T_{\rm eff}$ at the onset of convection increases with the surface gravity $g\equiv GMR^{-2}$.
+We note that previous studies found a weaker $T_{\rm eff}(g)$ dependence (\citealt{BauerBildsten2019}; A. B\'edard and P.-E. Tremblay, private communication), such that the high $T_{\rm eff}$ of our $1.2\,\msun$ model (which is marginally consistent with the observations) may be sensitive to modelling details.
+As seen in Fig. \ref{fig:EnvHeH}, inhibition of energy transfer in the nascent hydrogen convection zone (dot--dashed lines) at such $T_{\rm eff}$ requires $B_{\rm crit}\sim 10^5-10^6$ G. Specifically, for three out of the four stars in the sample (notwithstanding the numerical uncertainty in our $1.2\,\msun$ model), this $B_{\rm crit}$ is smaller than the observed $B$ by less than an order of magnitude, which may explain the double-faced nature of these white dwarfs.
+In other words, it is possible that for large portions of the stellar surface $B\lesssim B_{\rm crit}$, or that the magnetic field's orientation favours convective energy transfer.